terminusdb/terminusdb-docs/index/json-diff-and-patch.md

 * With `"before_data_version"`, `"after"` and `"document_id"`, specifying the data version or commit ID with which to compare the given *after* document.
 * With `"before_data_version"`, `"after_data_version"` and `"document_id"` specifying the data version or commit ID with which to compare the document given by `"document_id"`
 * With `"before_data_version"`, `"after_data_version"`, meaning that we would like to get a diff for *all* documents between the two specified data versions.

+There are also two options:
+* `keep`: A dictionary which has keys which need to be copied
+* `copy_value`: Which specifies that we should make *explicit* which values existed during a list copy.

 An example of the payload: